frictionlessdata/datapackage/source/data-query-protocol.rst

 querying over HTTP that makes this a protocol rather than just a language though it will build on or require a data query language of some form.

+The kind of use cases we're thinking of are: Visualisation tools calling databases of data scraping tools.
+Crowd sourcing tools augmenting information dynamically pulled from a data catalogue.

 Existing Work
 =============